Philippines (the) flag Philippines (the): Business Environment

 A domestic corporation is subject to tax on its worldwide income, whereas a foreign resident corporation is subject to tax only on Philippine-source income (at the same rates as local companies).

 Non-resident foreign corporations are generally taxed on gross income received from sources within the Philippines, at the standard corporate tax rate.
 Interest on foreign loans is taxed at 20%.
+Dividends from domestic corporations are taxed at 15% if the foreign corporation's home country does not impose income tax on these dividends or allows a tax deemed paid credit of 10% (the difference between the CIT and the 15% tax on dividends).

 Capital Gains Taxation